-There are no guarantees when it comes to pursuing a revised VA disability rating, and there is also potential that the Department of Veterans Affairs may lower the rating based on the evidence.
-But there are plenty of cases where the review-and an increase in disability rating-is justified and necessary.
+There are no guarantees when it comes to pursuing a revised VA disability rating, and there is also potential that the VA may lower the rating based on the evidence.
+But there are plenty of cases where the review and an increase in disability rating is justified and necessary.

 This is a question best answered on a case-by-case basis.
-There are no guarantees that the VA will raise your disability rating, and your entire file may be subject to review not just the condition you want to have reviewed.
+There are no guarantees that the VA will increase your disability rating, and your entire file may be reviewed.

-Reviewing this document can go a long way toward helping you understand what the VA is looking for, how the agency rates your specific condition, and what the compensation percentages are.
+One way to decide is to examine the VA schedule for rating disabilities, also known as 38 CFR Book C. This can help you understand what the VA is looking for, how the agency rates your specific condition and what the compensation percentages are.

-As mentioned above, the VA is willing to re-examine your medical claim, but if you don’t understand how the VA does this, under what conditions additional compensation may be justified, and what the maximum compensation might be for your condition, you take a big risk in getting re-evaluated.
+As mentioned above, the VA is willing to re-examine your medical claim.
+If you don’t understand how the VA does this, under what conditions additional compensation may be justified, and what the maximum compensation might be for your condition, you take a big risk in getting reevaluated.